vinayhosamane/MasterCoredata/README.md

 # MasterCoredata
-This repository is to try to different uses cases in coredata.
+This repository is to try different uses cases in coredata.

 - [ ] Model Creation From Editor